Guaranteed Best-Ever and Easiest Moist Coconut Cake Recipe

 - Pour the mixture slowly over the cake while still warm and into the poked holes.

-- Once mixture is absorbed and cooled, just spread the Cool Whip on top of the cake and sprinkle with coconut as desired.
+- Once the mixture is absorbed and cooled, just spread the Cool Whip on top of the cake and sprinkle with coconut as desired.

 - Keep refrigerated.